streamnative/function-mesh-website/docs/scaling.md

 ### Auto-scale Pulsar Functions

+This example shows how to auto-scale the number of Pods running Pulsar Functions.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 <Tabs>
   <TabItem value="replica" label="Maximum Number of Replicas" default>

-    This example shows how to auto-scale the number of Pods running Pulsar Functions to `8`.
+    Function Mesh supports automatically scaling up the number of Pods by updating the `maxReplica` parameter.
+This example auto-scales the number of Pods to `8`.

     1. Specify the `maxReplicas` to `8` in the Pulsar Functions CRD.
 The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar Functions.